CVE-2024-43028

 Remediation

-Immediate Action: Update Jeecg Boot to the latest available version to patch the command injection vulnerability.
+Immediate Action: Update Jeecg Boot to the latest stable version provided by the vendor to remediate the command injection flaw.

 Exploitation status